-Phillip Pepper is a Partner in the Tax Law Group of Meltzer Lippe.
+Phillip Pepper is a Partner in the firm’s Business & Real Estate Taxation Practice Group.
 Phillip advises on the tax aspects of business and investment transactions.
 In addition, Phillip represents clients in tax controversies with the IRS and New York State.

 Phillip’s practice focuses on the tax aspects of forming, operating, and exiting different forms of business entities, including partnerships, limited liability companies, joint ventures, corporations, private equity and other investment funds, and real estate investment trusts.
 Phillip advises on the tax consequences of business and investment transactions, including: mergers, acquisitions, and dispositions; tax-free reorganizations; spin-offs and divisions; dissolutions and liquidations; contributions, distributions, redemptions, and other transactions between entities and their owners.
 Phillip has received private letter rulings from the IRS.